dylansutterlin/decoding_pain_experience/README.md

 # decoding_pain_experience
 Decoding fMRI brain activity associated with pain modulation induced by verbal suggestions
 ---
-!
-Data and results used are for example use only
+/!\ Data and results are used as example
 ### Project definition

 Pain is a multi-dimensional experience involving emotional, sensory and motivational aspects.
 Hypnosis is one intersting psychological